retifrav/ASs/README.md

 ### process-files-with-ffmpeg

-Gets a list of files as an input and iterates through them processing each one with FFmpeg.
+Gets a list of files and iterates through them, processing each with FFmpeg.
 Here's [an article](https://retifrav.github.io/blog/2016/08/25/macos-automator-ffmgeg-files/) about creating a Service based on that.